My research interests are:

 In plain English

-My peers and I make robots smarter.
-Coincidentally we do not deal with the hardware, i.e. we do not construct robots, but rather create software that controls them.
+My peers and I are aimed at making mobile agents, e.g. mobile robots, smarter.
+Coincidentally we do not deal with the hardware, i.e. we do not construct robots, but rather create the software.
 As researchers we are interested in the algorithms rather than in robots themselves.
 That is why we carry on numerous simulation experiments that look like “jumping dots on the screen”.
 Implementing the algorithms we develop on real robots is a separate, non-trivial task and we don’t have much time (and expertise) to deal with it.
 This leaves much room for collaboration and we are always happy to work together with the hardware guys to make the things work on real-world machines.

 I’m often asked “when the day comes that robots will take over the humanity”, so I have to put my answer here.
-I think that we are very far away from creating autonomous machines that often become the characters of sci-fi movies.
-It’s an extremely challenging task and many problems are still not solved in that domain, which makes it a very tempting sandbox to play in.
+I think that we are very far away from creating autonomous machines that often become the characters of various sci-fi movies (like Terminator).
+It’s an extremely challenging task and many problems are still not solved in that domain, which makes it a very attractive sandbox to play in.